 Additionally, the rent cannot be set above the local market rents for similar properties and three examples for similar properties in the locality, or a comparable area, must be presented to demonstrate this.

-The RPZ Rent Calculator is a useful took to assist landlords in supplying this information to the tenant before the tenancy is agreed and can be useful in helping to prevent disputes.
+The RPZ Rent Calculator is a useful tool to assist landlords in supplying this information to the tenant before the tenancy is agreed and can be useful in helping to prevent disputes.

-For tenancies in Rent Pressure Zones which began before the 24 December 2016, a landlord can only review the rent 24 months after the tenancy came into existence, or 24 months after the date the rent was last set and when the next rent review is due, the landlord must apply the Rent Pressure Zone formula to determine the rent increase.
+If a tenancy was already in existence at the time an area was designated an RPZ, the rent can only be reviewed 24 months after the tenancy came into existence, or 24 months after the date the rent was last set.
+When the next rent review is due, the RPZ formula can be applied to determine the rent increase.
+After this, the rent can be reviewed every 12 months.

 The RPZ Rent Calculator is a useful tool to calculate the maximum allowable rent in a Rent Pressure Zone.